 We store information by translating it into a physical manifestation: cave drawings, Gutenberg bibles, musical notes, Braille dots or undulating grooves in a phonograph record.
-Because binary data is nothing more than a long, long sequence of ones and zeros, it can be recorded as any number of alternate physical phenomena.
-You could build a computer that stored data as beads on a string (the abacus), holes punched in paper (a piano roll), black and white vertical lines (bar codes) or 99 bottles of beer on the wall (still waiting for this one!).
+Because binary data is no more than a long, long sequence of ones and zeros, it can be recorded by any number of alternate physical phenomena.
+You could build a computer that stored data as a row of beads (the abacus), holes punched in paper (a piano roll), black and white vertical lines (bar codes) or bottles of beer on the wall (still waiting for this one!).